How to Choose the Right Senior Living Facility: A Checklist - WTOP News

 Everyone wants to feel like their living situation is within their control, so it’s important to involve your loved one in the decision-making process.
 Here are some topics to cover when having an initial conversation about senior living:

 — Amenities.
-Are there certain amenities, such as dog walking and otherpet services or in-room dining on days they don’t want to join the communal meal at the dining facilities, that they feel would make them more comfortable?
+Are there certain amenities, such as pet services or in-room dining, that would make them more comfortable?

 — Community size.
-Would they feel more comfortable in a smaller community where, as the saying goes, everybody knows your name, or would they prefer a larger community?
+Would they prefer a smaller community where, as the saying goes, everybody knows your name, or a larger community?

-— Cultural or religious requirements.Are there any cultural or religious aspects to their life that they would want in their new community?

-— Dietary preferences.Are there any dietary needs or preferencesthat your loved one feels strongly about?

-Carefully considering these factors when looking for the right facility can help make the move more welcoming and less stressful for your senior.
+Carefully considering these factors when looking for the right facility can help make the move more welcoming and less stressful.

 3. Talk about care needs

-While the typical assisted living facility offers dining services, housekeeping and exercise and wellness programs, some also provide tailored services based on specific health needs.
+Services and next-level careSee what services are available and how the community can meet a resident’s growing care needs.
+The typical assisted living facility, for instance, offers dining services, housekeeping and exercise and wellness programs, but some also provide tailored services based on specific health needs.

 “These may include, but are not limited to, Alzheimer’s disease or other forms of dementia, such as memory care units, intellectual and developmental disabilities and particular medical conditions, such as Parkinson’s disease or other needs,” explains LaShuan Bethea, executive director of the National Center for Assisted Living in Washington, D.C.

-— Are there memory issues, but it hasn’t progressed to an official dementia diagnosis?
+— Are there memory issues, but they haven’t progressed to an official dementia diagnosis?

 — Is assistance needed with grooming, going to the bathroom or getting dressed?